DGretta/Music/modular/basics/01_making_sound.md

 ### "I can't control the pitch"

+**If you're using a MIDI controller with CV/gate outputs** (like Keystep), you already have pitch control available.
+Just patch the CV output from your controller to the oscillator's V/Oct input, and you can play notes via the keyboard.

-**For now, that's expected.** We haven't added pitch CV control yet—that's Guide 03 with sequencers.
-Right now you're just proving the signal chain works.
-Many oscillators have coarse/fine tune knobs—use those to set a comfortable pitch.
+**If you're using a simple gate button or trigger-only source**, pitch control isn't available yet—that's covered in Guide 03 with sequencers and advanced MIDI-to-CV scenarios.
+For now, use your oscillator's coarse/fine tune knobs to set a comfortable pitch.

 ---